iQuarc/Geco/README.md

 One of the most popular code generation tools for Visual Studio over the years was T4 (Text Template Transformation Toolkit), which saw a great deal of success for simple to complex code generation tasks.
 Scott Hanselman has a nice (blog post)[https://www.hanselman.com/blog/T4TextTemplateTransformationToolkitCodeGenerationBestKeptVisualStudioSecret.aspx] about it.
-However since the advent of **.Net Core** and .Net going cross platform there isn't a simple way to generate code or other artifacts that will can also work in Visual Studio Code (or other code editors).
+However since the advent of **.Net Core** and .Net going cross platform there isn't a simple way to generate code or other artifacts that will also work in Visual Studio Code (or other code editors).

 This is where the idea for this simple utility came from.
 Have a small utility for code generation that is **debuggable** *(one of the long standing issues of T4)*, provides some level of **intellisense**, can be run at build time, is higly customizable, generic and has as small as possible footprint.